Kirill-Bugaev/awesome-appwibar/README.md

 ```

-You should add defined widget variable to `widgetlist` table in the same configuration file in the same function.
+You should add defined widget variable to `widgetlist` table in the same configuration file, in the same function.
 Notice, that sequence in which icons will shown on wibar is the same that they are placed in this table.
 ```lua
 widgetlist = {
 ...